Recruitment of Ex-Offenders

 - offending background.

-9. The Councils actively promote equality of opportunity for all with the right mix of talent, skills and potential and welcome applications from a wide range of candidates, including those with criminal records.
+9. The Councils actively promote equality of opportunity for all with the right mix of talent, skills and potential.
+We welcome applications from a wide range of candidates, including those with criminal records.

 10. Following the application stage, the Councils select all candidates for Assessment based on their skills, qualifications and experience.

-11. An application for a criminal record check is only submitted to DBS after a thorough risk assessment has indicated that one is both proportionate and relevant to the position concerned.
-For those positions where a criminal record check is identified as necessary, job adverts and recruitment briefs will contain a statement that an application for a DBS certificate will be submitted in the event of the individual being offered the position.
+If a criminal record check is identified as necessary, job adverts etc. will contain a statement that an application for a DBS certificate will be submitted if the individual is offered the position.

 Selection of Candidates

-12. The Councils ensure that all members of staff who are involved in the recruitment and selection process have been suitably trained to identify and assess the relevance and circumstances of offences.
+12. The Councils ensure that all members of staff who are involved in the recruitment and selection process have been suitably trained.
+Part of this training is to identify and assess circumstances of offences, and whether they are relevant.

 3. The Councils also ensure that they have received appropriate guidance and training in the relevant legislation relating to the employment of ex-offenders, e.g. the Rehabilitation of Offenders Act 1974.

-14. During the Assessment process or in a separate discussion, the Councils will ensure that an open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the position.
+14. During the Assessment process or in a separate discussion, the Councils will discuss openly any offences or other matter that might be relevant to the position.
 Failure to reveal information that is directly relevant to the position sought could lead to withdrawal of an offer of employment.

 15. The Councils will make every subject of a criminal record check submitted to DBS aware of the existence of the code of practice and make a copy available on request.